privacy-tech-lab/gpc-optmeowt/README.md

 ## 4. Installing OptMeowt from Source

-Here are the instructions for installing OptMeowt for developers.
+Here are the instructions for installing OptMeowt from the source files in this repo.

 ### Chrome and Firefox